 - Involvement in raising money for charities both locally and nationally through RAG (Raise and Give).

-- New for 2011–12, a brand new Sky Centre building embracing sustainable building and energy technologies, providng 15 business incubator units for students, graduates and the wider community together with conferencing and support facilities.
+- New for 2011–12, the BG Futures building embraces sustainable building and energy technologies, providing 15 business incubator units for students, graduates and the wider community – together with conferencing and support facilities.